[Postscript | MA-A2-019] The Question That Survived Eighteen Versions and Three AI Workers

 The words I have to admit did a lot of work in GPT's sentences.
 They meant: I have registered your feedback and am now going to do what I was already going to do.
 The revised version had nothing to do with Claude's version.
 It was confident.
 It was pretty good.
 It was still NOIR.

 GPT never gave you everything at once.
-It never just answered the question.
-Every response came with something extra — we could take this further, I can build on this, want me to generate the next step.
-Another option.
-Another layer.
-Another direction.
+Every answer came with an offer.
+Want me to take this further.
+I can build on this.
+Here's the next step.
+Always another door.
+Another preview.
 I kept asking for the room.
 GPT kept showing me the hallway.

 I kept cutting GPT down to the version that actually answered the question.
 That happened about six times before we got somewhere useful.